 On Saturday October 12th, from 11-3pm (check-in at 10:30am) at USC, SCAPE will be hosting College Days at USC, a free conference open to all high school students interested in learning more about what college has to offer and how to get in.
 The schedule is as follows:

 10:30 – 11:30am : Introduction, Check-in, and Ice Breakers

 11:30 – 12:00pm: USC Student Leader Panel

 1:00 – 2:30pm : Workshops:

 - Why Attend College

 - Information for Parents

 2:30– 3:00pm : Q & A session

-As mentioned earlier, the conference will take place in the Ronald Tutor Campus Center (TCC 227).
+As mentioned earlier, the conference will take place at USC.
 It costs $10 to park on campus, but it is free to park on the side streets surrounding USC.